f-algebra/elea/README.md

 ### Call-by-value vs. call-by-name
 <a name="cbv-vs-cbn"></a>

-So far, Hoverboard has only been proven sound for call-by-name semantics Most programming languages are call-by-value, meaning function arguments are evaluated to a value before they are passed to the function.
+So far, Elea has only been proven sound for call-by-name semantics Most programming languages are call-by-value, meaning function arguments are evaluated to a value before they are passed to the function.
-The default mode for Hoverboard is call-by-value semantics.
+The default mode for Elea is call-by-value semantics.
-However, if you are proving properties of a call-by-name or call-by-need language, like Haskell, you can switch Hoverboard to call-by-name mode by adding the declaration `(semantics call-by-name)` to your code.
+However, if you are proving properties of a call-by-name or call-by-need language, like Haskell, you can switch Elea to call-by-name mode by adding the declaration `(semantics call-by-name)` to your code.

 For example:
 -->